navjot888/MYFITAPP/README.md

 3. The blueprint and contruction of the app was done.
 4. Ample resources with required expertise were available freely.
 5. The project is stubby.

+## BUG LIST ##
+- First wasn't sure on how to start the creating the app but thought of the idea of implementing it somehow
+- Late searched for a couple of tutorials to get a glimpse or a rough idea on how to get a head start with that
+- Encountered quite a bit of issues such as running on the emulator or importing the dependencies
+- But while using the search engine juxtaposingly was able to figure those bugs out
+- And was able to run the app successfully

 ## FINAL OVERVIEW ##